Communication Skills – How to have effective communication.

 The absence of a barrier fosters closer working relationships with employees while promoting a culture of openness.
 Moreover, you understand better your employee’s professional and personal goals, which you can enhance to meet the company’s objectives.

-Thanks to advancement in information technology, managers are spoilt for choice when it comes to choosing a medium for communication.
+Nowadays, managers are spoilt for choice when it comes to choosing a medium for communication.
 The primary challenge is deciding which best suits the kind of message you want to pass across.
 Say you need to lay off some workers due to tough economic times.
 Should you do it via email, which is less emotionally draining or face-to-face?
 It is prudent to deliver bad news in person.

 Choice of medium is also influenced by the complexity of the message, cost and how interactive you want it to be.